 8. Boynton Canyon

 Boynton Canyon is one of the best vortex sites to visit in Sedona.
 What makes it special is that you can actually reach out and touch it.
-Boynton Canyon Vortex is located one half of a mile from the Boynton Canyon parking area and is easy to get to.
+Boynton Canyon Vortex is located half a mile from the Boynton Canyon parking area and is easy to get to.

 The hike to the vortex is intermediate as it requires some uphill climbing, but can also be done with young kids.

 TIP: You can also choose to hike around the Enchantment Resort and off deeper into the canyon to see some of the cool energy circles and rock cairns that people have built over the years.
 This canyon is a very special place to explore and one of the favorites in Sedona.

 Airport Mesa is one of the most visited vortex sites in Sedona because it is close to the center of town and is very accessible.
 The 360-degree views from here are well worth a short drive!